MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-1.8.0/using-psjobs.md

 You can check the status of a running job with the [Get-Job](/powershell/module/microsoft.powershell.core/get-job) cmdlet.
 To get the output from a job so far, use the [Receive-Job](/powershell/module/microsoft.powershell.core/receive-job) cmdlet.

-To check how an operation is progressing on Azure, use the `Get-` cmdlets associated with the type of resource being modified by the job:
+To check an operation's progress remotely on Azure, use the `Get-` cmdlets associated with the type of resource being modified by the job:

 ```azurepowershell-interactive
 $creds = Get-Credential